In This Article

 It happens more than we realise and sometimes it’s difficult to feel yourself doing it.

-We’ve all seen that runner – they stick their bum out when they run and can’t help but fold at the hips.
-Basically they run like a duck.
+But we’ve all seen that other runner do it – they stick their bum out when they run.

-You’ll often hear them prompted to stand up tall, to tuck their bum in, to not fold when they run.
+You’ll often hear them prompted to stand up tall, to tuck your bum in, to not fold at the hips when you run.

 And that can be great advice to improve efficiency and performance…or it can be disastrous, leading to a loss of pace and economy, and eventually injury.

 So how can the same advice be occasionally helpful and occasionally destructive?